RoseKimball/math-game/README.md

 # math-game
-A multiplication quiz game using HTML, CSS, and Javascript
+A multiplication quiz game using HTML, CSS, and Javascript.